ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/README.md

 Now add a Parse JSON action and execute the following steps:
 1. Add the body output of the HTTP request
-2. Maintain the JSON payload of former service call by copying the content of the file.
+2. Maintain the JSON payload of former service call by copying the [content](https://github.com/ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/blob/master/JSON_Payload.txt) of the file.

 ![PARSE_JSON](https://github.com/ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/blob/master/ParseJSON.png)

 The next step is to initialize a variable with the name ArraySalesOrder of the type array.
-The variable is used to store each line of the parsed JSON resultset.
+The variable is used to store each row or sales order of the parsed JSON resultset.

 ![Variable](https://github.com/ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/blob/master/InitializeVariable.png)